-If you live in a rural area gardening and wildlife might have to coexist.
+If you live in a rural area, gardening and wildlife might have to coexist.
 We do not garden for wildlife, as some animal lovers suggest, but we also don’t garden against animals.
 We just garden while creatures big and small pass by.
-Here we share our and some of our readers’ experiences and how we protect our garden from wildlife.
+Gardening in Harmony: Strategies for Coexisting with Wildlife.
+In this blog article, we share our and some of our readers’ experiences on how to protect the garden from rodents and wildlife.

-Squirrels are one of the cutest guests in our garden.
-As cute as they are, they can create a lot of damage to the garden.
-They love our overwintering spinach.
-It greens long before anything else is growing.
-To get some fresh greens seems so valuable to them.
-They also love to get the buds of some plants assuming they are nuts or so, but most of all they love sunflowers.
+Squirrels are among our garden’s cutest guests.
+However, they can also cause a lot of damage.
+They love our overwintering spinach, which greens long before anything else is growing.
+Getting some fresh greens seems so valuable to them.
+They also love to get the buds of some plants, assuming they are nuts or something, but most of all, they love sunflowers.
+Planting some sacrificial sunflowers in the area where they are predominantly seems to help.

 What do we do to keep peace with the squirrels?
 We have a garden cat that has been a real blessing.
 She does create some of her own challenges, but not as much as squirrels do.
 Our garden cat does not just keep the squirrels out, but we also have fewer problems with birds and no moles.

-If it would be a problem in our home garden, we would lay a mesh, chain link fence, or chicken wire under the garden beds, as we did in our raised bed.
-The product should depend on what you want to keep out from your garden.
+To protect the garden from diggers, laying a mesh, chain link fence, or chicken wire under raised beds, is a great option.
+The product should depend on what you want to keep out of your garden.
 It is an easy but very effective way to keep the garden free from anything that can come from underneath.

-Deer and moose are frequent visitors to our small town and also to the community garden.
-Thankfully they do not care for all garden crops alike.
-Plants from the nightshade family (like potatoes and tomatoes), onion family plants, beans, and cucurbits family plants (like squash, zucchini, and cucumber) do not seem to be the favorites on their menu plan.
+Deer and moose are frequent visitors to our small town and also to the garden.
+Thankfully, they do not care for all garden crops alike.
+Plants from the nightshade family (like potatoes and tomatoes) and onion family plants do not seem to be the favorites on their menu plan.
 We can grow all this in the open fields with little to no loss to predators.

-Cabbage family plants seem to be the big love for moose.
-Honestly, if we had not seen the moose in our garden we would have thought someone had cut off the cabbage heads with a knife.
-To grow them in a moose area they do need to be covered.
-We find that covering the crops they particularly like is easy.
+Cabbage family plants, on the other hand, are a favorite for moose.
+Honestly, if we had not seen the moose in our garden, we would have thought someone had cut off the cabbage heads with a knife.
+To grow them in a moose area, they do need to be covered.

 A fence will keep moose out to some extent.
-If they are just browsing the streets, we find that they do pass our garden, even though there are so many delicatessens growing for them.
-Moose has a very poor vision, and if the fence separates them and they are not desperate, they will move on.
-But they will also come in over the fence or hedge if for some reason they do want to come in.
+If they are just browsing the streets, we find that they pass our garden, even though there are so many delicatessens growing for them.
+Moose have very poor vision, and if the fence separates them and they are not desperate, they will move on.
+But they will also come in over the fence or hedge if, for some reason, they do want to come in.

 For our home garden we do have a fence and also added a gate to keep deer and moose at least to some extent out.
 However, it is not a moose-proof fence.

 Netting seems to work best for deer and moose.
-Either put over the plants as we did in the picture above or around the garden as a loose fence.
+It can be put over the plants as we did in the picture above or around the garden as a loose fence.
 The key is that the netting has to be somehow loose.
-For some reason, animals do not like jump netting, even though they could just as they do other fences.
+For some reason, animals do not like jumping netting, even though they could just as they do other fences.
 Here is a great video showing how it works.

-We tried the loose netting in our field garden, you can read a whole update here.
+We tried the loose netting in our field garden; you can read an update here.

-Since the garden is away from home we do not know for sure if no one ever jumped it.
-The bigger challenge was the wind.
-The netting did get torn a couple of times.
-In a more permanent home garden situation we would recommend a real fence or if using netting in a windy area use a stronger version.
+Since the garden is located away from home, we cannot be certain that no one has ever jumped over it.
+The greater challenge has been the wind, which caused the netting to tear a couple of times.
+In a more permanent garden setup, we recommend installing a proper fence.
+If you choose to use netting in a windy area, consider using a stronger version to withstand the elements.

-Speaking about a fence, one of our favorite YouTube channels is covering the subject very well in a Garden fence playlist.
-The garden they have is in Ontario, Canada, and they deal with many creatures big and small.
+Speaking about a fence, one of our favorite YouTube channels covers the subject very well in a Garden fence playlist.
+They garden in Ontario, Canada, and deal with many creatures, big and small.
 Check them out.

 Another reader shares: I have a 5′ fence around the perimeter and hang Irish Spring on the fence in a few places in onion bulb mesh bags.
 Haven’t had a moose or deer lately.